 This paper examines recent attempts (by Latour and others) to rethink the political around the notion of the “death” of the nature/ culture division by turning to Friedrich Hölderlin’s development of the motif of the Earth in his poetic theory.
-While this motif has largely be read in terms of his poetry’s focus on the withdrawal of the divine, I argue that it instead articulates a strange form of “political ecology,” one that yokes poetry and nature together around a shared indeterminacy.
-Hölderlin’s poetics, I claim, attempts to witness the “death” of one conception of nature, and the birth of another.
-In doing so, it gestures toward the possibility of a common world between human and non-humans, grounded in what Jean-Luc Nancy has called a “communism of non-equivalence.”
+While this motif has largely been read in terms of his poetry’s focus on the withdrawal of the divine, I argue that it instead articulates a strange form of “political ecology,” one that yokes poetry and nature together around a shared indeterminacy.
+Hölderlin’s poetics, I claim, attempts to witness the “death” of one conception of nature and the birth of another.
+In doing so, it gestures toward the possibility of a common world between humans and nonhumans, grounded in what Jean-Luc Nancy has called a “communism of non-equivalence.”